rasigadelab/thd/README.md

     distances.
 These markers can be anything from minisatellites to nucleotides as long as they convey a phylogenetic signal.
-For typical whole genome-based applications, `m` is the effective genome size, i.e. the pathogen’s genome size minus the size of regions excluded from analysis (typically repeated or low-quality regions).
+For typical whole genome-based applications, `m` is the effective genome size, i.e. the pathogen's genome size minus the size of regions excluded from analysis (typically repeated or low-quality regions).

 -   `mu` is the *mutation* (or substitution) rate for each marker per unit of time.
-This unit of time must be the same as the one used in `t`.
+This unit of time in `mu` must be the same as the one used in `t`.

 Toy example
 -----------